xyperine/Icons-Creator/README.md

 If you are using URP, please make sure the depth texture is enabled.

-#### Editor version

-It should be fine if you are using 2021.3+, however, I didn't really test any other versions.

-*I will update this section if I will try other editor versions.*

 ### Important notes

 - The tool can only be used in Edit mode.